molinaro-karine/SportSee/README.md

 ## Configuration

-- To choose between the API data or mocked data, go to src/services/SwitchService.js and change new FetchApiData() to new FetchMockedData().
+- To choose between the API data or mocked data, go to src/services/SwitchService.js and replace isMockedData with true to use local mocked data or false to use API data.

 - To switch between the two available user profiles (12 or 18), the two URL are :